sharknoon/umbrel-cli/README.md

 - 🛍️ Support for the official Umbrel App Store as well as Community App Stores
 - 🗺️ Guides you through the creation of an app or an Community App Store
 - 🕵️ Finds errors in your app manifests and compose files early
+- ⬆️ Uploads your app to your Umbrel to quickly test it

 ## Documentation